CONTRACTS: Contract Templates

 I've made my Contract Template!
 What happens next?

 Now that you've built your Contract Template, you can turn it into a full-fledged Contract at any time by navigating to Billing > Contracts.
-You can assign it directly to a Contact, or you can apply it to an Invoice, Estimate, or Project to pull the relevant information from.
-The DDPs you have placed within the body of the Template will conform to the correct information, and the Signers will be designated for the appropriate person(s) to sign.
+You can assign it directly to a Contact, or you can apply it to an Invoice, Estimate, Proposal or Project to pull the relevant information from.
+The Placeholders you have placed within the body of the Template will conform to the correct information, and the Signers will be designated for the appropriate person(s) to sign.

 CLICK HERE to learn how to generate a Contract